 It’s that timeless appeal that keeps players coming back to slots, and while technology is having an impact on games – with more computing power making more complex games easier to deliver, and smaller screens giving smaller games an unexpected boost – we can’t really see any format coming along to challenge the domination of the 5 reel slots in the current online video slots market.

-Free 5 Reel Slot Machines – Play Online for Free
+Reviews of 5 Reel Slot Machines

 Most modern slots are described as 5-by-3s or a 5-reel, 3-row machine.
 This just means that of the symbols on the reels just three are shown in the screen.
 It is over these symbols that the pay-lines run and that your winning combinations will be seen – or not, as the case may be.